anonymous-raccoon/wot-bot/README.md

 #### [GM] Upcoming battles

 Display the clan's battle schedule for the current global map season.
+This should be reaction controlled to allow a refresh to prevent needing to re-run the command.

 * Type (Attack/Defence/Landing)
 * Time